 Here Are the Best Ways to Donate and Volunteer This Holiday Season

-No matter if you’re donating $5 or $500, it pays to do your homework.
-Use these four tips to ensure your cash goes toward a worthy cause.
+No matter if you're donating $5 or $500, it pays to do your homework.
+Here are some tips for identifying and vetting the organizations you're considering giving money to.

-You’ll do the most good by splitting contributions between organizations that fund research, support advocacy, and directly benefit people impacted by an issue, says Daniel Borochoff, president of CharityWatch.
-“For example, you could give to CancerCare, which supports anyone affected by cancer, and to the Cancer Research Institute.
-Both are highly rated groups.”
+You'll do the most good by splitting contributions between organizations that fund research, support advocacy, and directly benefit people impacted by an issue, says Daniel Borochoff, the founder and former president of CharityWatch "For example, you could give to CancerCare, which supports anyone affected by cancer, and to the Cancer Research Institute.
+Both are highly rated groups."

 It's expensive for charities to hire telemarketers to call you and ask for money.
 Your dollars might better serve these groups if you give directly to the charity of your choice, not the one that slipped past your usual call screening.
 Borochoff also notes that with cold calls, most money typically goes to fund-raising expenses rather than the cause.